wncc/TSS-2021/Intro to App Development/Week-1/widgets.md

             });
 ```
 See how when the state changes on tapping the checkbox, the `setState()` function is called which changes the UI state of the checkbox.
-Flutter maintains a disctinion between the UI state and internal state of the widgets.
+Flutter maintains a distinction between the UI state and internal state of the widgets.
 `setState()` is responsible for redrawing the widgets to match the afore mentioned two states by calling the `build()` function.
 You have to make sure that you call `setState()` whenever the UI must be updated.

+### <b>A slight detour...</b>
+You might have observed that in many of our programs, the classes extends (i.e. inherit) `StatelessWidget`, `StatefulWidget` and `State<T>`.

+A stateless widget never changes.
+It is never redrawn due to any user interaction. `Icon`, `IconButton` and `Text` are examples of stateless widgets.
+Stateless widgets subclass `StatelessWidget`.

+A stateful widget is dynamic: for example, it can change its appearance in response to events triggered by user interactions or when it receives data. `Checkbox`, `Radio`, `Slider`, `InkWell`, `Form`, and `TextField` are examples of stateful widgets.
+Stateful widgets subclass `StatefulWidget`.

+A widget's state is stored in a subclass of `State<T>` object, separating the widget's state from its appearance.
+The state consists of values that can change, like a slider's current value or whether a checkbox is checked.
+When the widget's state changes, the state object calls setState(), telling the framework to redraw the widget.

 ### <b>[BottomNavigationBar](https://api.flutter.dev/flutter/material/BottomNavigationBar-class.html)</b>
 A widget that's displayed at the bottom of an app for selecting among a small number of views, typically between three and five.